NicolasBernaerts/tasmota/ecowatt/README.md

     # eco_topic your/topic/for/ecowatt

-Once you've setup these 3 data, your Ecowatt MQTT server should be up and running.
+Once you've setup these 3 data, restart your Tasmota module.

+Your Ecowatt MQTT server should be up and running.

 ## Compilation ##